spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 <http://spack.readthedocs.io/en/latest/basic_usage.html#specs-dependencies>`_
 that in this case always has the form ``intel@compilerversion``.
-The entry determines how this spec is resolved, via ``paths`` and/or ``modules`` tokens, to the specific pre-installed compiler version on the system.
+The entry determines how this spec is resolved, via ``paths`` and/or ``modules`` tokens, to each specific pre-installed compiler version on the system.

 The following example illustrates how to integrate the 2017 Intel compiler suite, which outside of Spack was activated by users of the example system as ``module load intel/17``.
-Since Spack must be rather more picky about versions, we must specify full versions and complete modulefile names in the relevant ``compilers.yaml`` entry:
+Since Spack must be rather more picky about versions, we must specify full paths and complete modulefile names in the relevant ``compilers.yaml`` entry:

 .. code-block:: yaml

     compilers:
-    ...
     - compiler:
         target:     x86_64
         operating_system:   centos6